Master's Programme in Public Health Sciences

 Career opportunities

-Graduates are well prepared for a variety of positions in the private and public sectors, particularly within authorities responsible for public health, both in Sweden and abroad.
-The programme gives a solid foundation for graduates wishing to continue with studies at doctoral level (PhD).
+Graduates are well prepared for a variety of career opportunities in the private and public sectors, particularly within authorities responsible for public health, both in Sweden and abroad.
+The programme also provides a solid foundation for further study at doctoral level (PhD).

 Specific entry requirements